-Finding seashells on a family beach vacation is like discovering pirate treasure.
-Toddlers, grands and everyone in-between can participate in a stroll along the shoreline.
-Bring your bucket and hunt for blue-gray quahogs or pastel-pink conchs.
-I have many wonderful memories of my family sharing shell finds at dinnertime as the sun sinks into the sea.
+Finding seashells on a family beach vacation feels like discovering pirate treasure.
+Toddlers, grands and everyone in between can wander the shoreline with a bucket, hunting blue-gray quahogs or pastel-pink conchs.
+I still treasure memories of sharing our finds at dinner as the sun slipped into the sea.

 A family beach vacation is the highlight of many summers.
 Collecting pretty shells is one of the activities everyone can enjoy, including toddlers, teens and Grandpa.